← All Articles

 Best for: Budget-conscious SMEs, businesses needing customisation, integrated suites.

-Singapore context: Growing adoption among SMEs, especially those already using Zoho Books for accounting.
-IMDA and local resellers provide good support.
+Singapore context: Growing adoption, especially among SMEs already using Zoho Books for accounting.

 3. Salesforce Essentials